-In those instances in which the minor parent has already completed high school or received a GED or is suspended or expelled from school, the caseworker must assist the caretaker in finding an educational, training, or work activity.
-Enrollment in and regular attendance (defined by the school or institution) at one of these alternative arrangements meets the school attendance requirement.
+In those instances, in which the minor parent has already completed high school or received a GED or is suspended or expelled from school, the case manager must assist the caretaker in finding an educational, training, or work activity.
+The case manager should provide assistance to the caretaker by contacting the NC Community College System, the NC Works Career Center, and the Workforce Innovation and Opportunity Act (WIOA), etc. Enrollment in and regular attendance (defined by the school or institution) at one of these alternative arrangements meets the school attendance requirement.